Mental Health Facilities Buckhannon, WV

 Family Service Of Marion And Harrison County - 21.7 miles from Buckhannon, WV

 Family Service Of Marion And Harrison County is a mental health treatment center in Clarksburg, WV, located at 445 West Main Street, Suite 212, 26301 zip code area.
 Family Service Of Marion And Harrison County provides outpatient treatment.
-Family Service Of Marion And Harrison County offers couples/family therapy, trauma therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
-Family Service Of Marion And Harrison County also supports people with trauma, LGBT and people requiring dual diagnosis treatment.
-Additional services at Family Service Of Marion And Harrison County consist of suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+Family Service Of Marion And Harrison County offers trauma therapy, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+Family Service Of Marion And Harrison County also supports patients with eating disorders, people with traumatic brain injury and children/adolescents with serious emotional disturbance.
+Additional services at Family Service Of Marion And Harrison County consist of family psychoeducation, suicide prevention services and court-ordered outpatient treatment.

 Learn More